ZaninDavide/patatrack/docs.typ

   draw(floor)
 }.flatten())

+== Introducing anchors
 Every object carries with it a set of anchors.
 Every anchor is a point in space with a specified orientation.
 As anticipated, objects are functions.
 In particular, if you call an object on the string `"anchors"`, a complete dictionary of all its anchors is returned.
 For example, `floor("anchors")` gives

 #raw(repr(patatrac.rect(100,20)("anchors")), lang: "typc")

-The anchors are placed both at the vertices and at the centers of the faces of the rectangle and their rotations specify the tangent direction at every point.
+As a general rule of thumb, anchors are placed both at the vertices and at the centers of the faces of the objects and their rotations specify the tangent direction at every point.
 If you pay attention you will see that the rotation of the anchors is an angle which increases as one rotates counter-clockwise and with zero corresponding to the right direction.
 If you use the renderer `patatrac.renderers.cetz.debug` you will see exactly where and how the anchors are placed: red corresponds to the tangent (local-$x$) direction and green to the normal (local-$y$) direction.

 ```typc
 let debug = renderers.cetz.debug()